Common COPD signs and symptoms

 - Coughing up mucus/phlegm

-- Difficult or labored breathing during physical activity
+- Difficult or labored breathing during physical activity or while resting

 - Wheezing (air trying to flow through a narrow airway)

 Other signs and symptoms that could be associated with COPD:

 - Morning headaches (breathing decreases during sleep, which means less oxygen comes in and more carbon dioxide builds up in the blood, which may cause headaches)